gattia/PyMap/README.md

 - natsort (http://pythonhosted.org/natsort/intro.html#installation)

-The program is within the script File.
+The program is within the file Script.
 The actual file that is run is T2mapHeaderDicom.py

 You will need to alter a few things to make the program work on your specific machine.